-The fall semester of the Little Scholars Program ends December 18 and will resume the spring semester on January 6, 2021.
+The spring semester of the Little Scholars Program begins on January 6, 2021 and ends on June 18, 2021.
 Classes meet Monday through Friday beginning at 8 AM and ending at 3 PM, with all holidays following the FWISD calendar.

 Ensuring student safety by maintaining social distancing and proper sanitization measures while also providing extraordinary learning enrichment, is a top priority of the FWMSH Little Scholars Program.

 Enrolled students will be organized into “pods” of ten, based on grade and home campus.
 Each pod will have a teacher and an assistant to facilitate their course work.
 Creative experiences, observations, and interactions with the Museum’s vast teaching collection of scientific specimens and historic artifacts, visits to Museum exhibits and the Noble Planetarium and more, will also be included in a typical week.